Memorable moments: Most dominant performances in Clemson history

 Date(s): Various

 What happened?: Clemson set an early tone for the South Carolina rivalry with a 51-0 win over the Gamecocks in 1900.
 The turn of another century brought the memorable 2003 beatdown with a 63-17 win in Columbia, for Clemson’s most points since the 1981 Wake Forest win and the largest margin of victory since the 1900 matchup.
 Chad Jasmin scored four of the Tigers’ nine TDs on the day.
-The Tigers’ next-best margin in the series came in the 2016 title run with 56-7 home victory, where Deshaun Watson tied his own school record with six touchdown passes.
+The Tigers’ next-best margin in the series came in the 2016 title run with a 56-7 home victory, where Deshaun Watson tied his own school record with six touchdown passes.

 Date(s): Various